 Department of Biotechnology

 It is my pleasure to invite you and members of your research group to submit an article for a special issue of ELECTROPHORESIS, on the subject of “METABOLOMICS 2017” for which I serve as Guest Editor.
 The article may be an original research paper describing complete investigations, or a brief communication reporting recent results that are timely and important.
 Review articles highlighting recent innovations in electrophoresis, liquid phase separations and related microseparation technique development (including their hyphenation to mass spectrometry), detailed experimental studies, theory, or applications in metabolomics related research are also welcomed.
 Please note that papers in this area are not limited to electrophoresis based methods, but can include all liquid phase separation and MS based analysis.

 While we expect most contributions focusing on non-targeted metabolomics, we also hope to include a good number of papers that describe improvements in sample preparation, data treatment and novel targeted profiling methods, in conjunction with mass spectrometry.

-I do hope that you will be able to accept this invitation and join in the on-going success of this special issue.
-Please let me know of your decision, and of the tentative title of your contribution, at your earliest convenience, preferably by October 31, 2014 (firstname.lastname@example.org)
+I do hope that you will be able to accept this invitation and join to the on-going success of this special issue, number 17 in “Metabolomics series”.
+Please let me know of your decision, and of the tentative title of your contribution, at your earliest convenience, preferably by September 31, 2016